-6.14 Special Circumstances:
+6.17 Special Circumstances:

-6.14.1 Work Experience
+6.17.1 Work Experience

-The Trust has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience which are in accordance with the guidance in "Keeping Children Safe in Education (2016)".
+The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience which are in accordance with the guidance in KCSIE (September 2018)".

-6.14.2 Children staying with host families
+6.17.2 Children staying with host families - now referred to as homestay (KCSIE September 2018)

-The individual schools may make arrangements for pupils to stay with a host family during a foreign exchange trip or sports tour.
+The schools may make arrangements for pupils to stay with a host family during a foreign exchange trip or sports tour.
 Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable.
-In such circumstances the individual schools follow the guidance in Annex E of "Keeping Children Safe in Education (2016)" to ensure that hosting arrangements are as safe as possible.
+In such circumstances the schools follow the guidance in Annex E of "Keeping Children Safe in Education (2016)" to ensure that hosting arrangements are as safe as possible.